-BACON - The Snowdrop Project
+Bampton's Snowdrop Project

-This project was started in February 2010 - we'll keep a record of how it develops here on the web-site. |
+This project was started in February 2010 - this is a record of how it developed.

 The plan, proposed by Bampton Area Community Organisation Network (BACON), is to introduce a large number of snowdrops to naturalise in the churchyard of St Michael's and All Angels in Bampton.
 This is a big space, and the snowdrops will be clustered in specific areas to give a lovely show as we move from winter into spring - a show to be enjoyed by all and hopefully for generations to come.